jrcain-usgs/asc-public-docs/docs/getting-started/software-management/contributing-with-git.md

 The first step of keeping your work in sync with the overall project is adding it as a remote:

 1. Go to the upstream repo's page (the original repo you forked yours from earlier).
-1. Click the clone button.
+1. Click the "clone" or "code" button.
 1. Copy the address of the repo.
 1. Run the `git remote add upstream <upstream-repo-address>` command.

 You should now have two remotes, one called "origin", and one called "upstream".
-You can list your remotes with `git remote -v`
+You can list your remotes with `git remote -v`.

 ## Keeping Updated

+1. `git fetch upstream` fetches info about new changes from the upstream remote.
+1. `git merge upstream/main` merges any new changes from the main branch into your current branch.

+If a change in your code conflicts with a change being merged in, you have a **Merge Conflict**.
+See [GitHub's documentation (external)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line) for resolving conflicts on the command line, or [this video (external)](https://www.youtube.com/watch?v=HosPml1qkrg) for resolving conflics in Visual Studio Code.

 ## Make Changes